bashcas/tooltip-directive/README.md

 # Tooltip-directive

-A tooltip is a brief, informative message that appears when a user interacts with an element in a graphical user interface.
-With this package you can create tooltips with just a directive.
+Create tooltips easily with just a directive.

 ## Usage